|

 Read The Memory of You today.
 Pelican CayKate was blissfully happy when she boarded the boat that sunny morning.
 Then everything fell apart, leaving her questioning everything she thought she knew about herself and love.

 Download this thought-provoking island romance today.
 Digital ebook.
 Get the paperback.
+Listen on Audible.
 He would have been perfect for her if only Dani's cougar mother hadn't already made a move on him herself.

 Read this complicated love story today.
 Digital ebook.
 Get the paperback.
+Listen on Audible.
 When a woman who doesn't date chooses the newcomer, the approaching hurricane isn't the only trouble coming her way.
 Download this island romance today.

 Digital ebook.
 Get the paperback.
+Listen on Audible.
 He never said anything to either of them.
 But then one night, after wine and laughter, the truth came out.
 Now they have to decide what happens next.
 How much love can they handle?
 Download your copy today.

 All